-We have an ongoing collaboration with Shinya Yamamoto's lab at Baylor in which we are trying to use the fruit fly, Drosophila, to identify new mutations in genes that affect hearing.
-We are also working with Huda Zoghbi's lab to identify targets of transcription factors that promote the differentiation of sensory hair cells.
-Finally, we also work on some aspects of craniofacial development, prompted by the discovery of the Foxi3 transcription factor, a Forkhead gene that plays crucial roles in the development of the inner ear and the branchial arch region and which causes canine ectodermal dysplasia in three breeds of hairless dogs.
+We use transcription factor reprogramming to drive regeneration of hair cells in the adult inner ear, and we study the signaling pathways and transcriptional regulators that cause hair cells of the inner ear to develop in the right place at the right time.
+We are also interested in the evolution of hair cells and mechanosensory cells and study this in vertebrates, fruit flies, squid and our closest nonvertebrate relatives, the tunicates.
+Finally, we work on some aspects of craniofacial development, prompted by the discovery of the Foxi3 transcription factor, a Forkhead gene that plays crucial roles in the development of the inner ear and the branchial arch region and which causes craniofacial microsomia in humans and canine ectodermal dysplasia in three breeds of hairless dogs.